tobealive/anchor-solana-twitter/README.md

 ## Tests

-The installation of the prerequisites of an anchor program is nicely explained in the [anchor book][1]
+The installation of the prerequisites to run an anchor program is nicely explained in the [anchor book][1]

 Having the prerequisites out of the way `yarn install` will load some program dependencies.